Contract Notices should be used to advertise all Route 3 procedures. The only exceptions to this are:

 If you are using PCS-Tender, attachments cannot be added to the Contract Notice on PCS Advertising.
 You must add your documents to PCS-Tender.

-All notices relating to EU funded procurement exercises (even when the original contract notice is published after December 2020) need to be published via both the Find a Tender Service (FTS) and OJEU to ensure compliance.
+All notices above threshold relating to EU funded procurement exercises (even when the original contract notice is published after December 2020) need to be published via OJEU to ensure compliance.
 The publication of notices will be managed automatically by Public Contracts Scotland (PCS).
 If you are in doubt whether your procurement exercise is or is not EU funded please seek legal advice.

 The Contract Notice must contain the minimum and specific requirements for your procurement exercise.
 You should include the standardised statements relating to their relevant SPD (Scotland) questions.
 This is not necessary if using the online SPD (Scotland) module on PCS as the relevant information is contained within the module.

-If using the SPD (Scotland) Word document, you ou can create new statements or amend the existing statement(s) included in the Standardised Statements document.
-You will then include you statements your Contract Notice.
+If using the SPD (Scotland) Word document, you can create new statements or amend the existing statement(s) included in the Standardised Statements document.
+You will then include the statements within the Contract Notice.

 Additional or amended statements should only be used if no suitable standardised statements already exist.
 You must ensure all statements used in the procurement exercise must:

-You must include in your Contract Notice whether your proposed contract is to be a reserved contract..
-It must also state if:
+You must include in your Contract Notice whether your proposed contract is to be a reserved contract.
+It must also state:

-If you do not intend to include community benefits in your contract you must state the reasons why in you Contract Notice.
+If you do not intend to include community benefits in your contract you must state the reasons why in your Contract Notice.

 All Organisations may give advance notice of planned procurements.
-This is done through the publication of a Prior Information Notice (PIN) which is not used as a means of calling for competition.
+This is done through the publication of a Prior Information Notice (PIN).

 A PIN can allow potential bidders to prepare themselves to bid in time for the contracts announced.
-It can also enable reductions in timescales for competitions once the specific Contract Notice has been despatched.
+It can also enable reduction of timescales once the specific Contract Notice has been despatched.

 The period covered by a PIN must be a maximum of 12 months from the date on which the notice is sent for publication.